How to grow Crocosmia

 Crocosmia will tolerate a wide range of conditions with a strong preference for a spot which is not too dry with plenty of sun.
 If the site is too dry flowering will be reduced.
 Crocosmia are reliable border plants and the cheapest way to cultivate is from corms, rather than plants.
 They grow easily from corns and flower reliably.

-The Crocosmia corns, which are similar to bulbs, need to be planted in early spring so they hydrate before starting to grow which they will do when the soil warms up in early Spring.
-Plant Crocosmia about 8-10 cms (3-4") deep below soil level in a group to form a clump.
+The Crocosmia corms, which are similar to bulbs, need to be planted in early spring so they hydrate before starting to grow which they will do when the soil warms up in early Spring.
+Plant Crocosmia corms about 8-10 cms (3-4") deep below soil level in a group to form a clump.
 Crocosmia are trouble free and provide excellent late colour to the borders.
 Crocosmia were formerly known as Montbretia and may occasionally still be referred to by this name.

-Crocosmia look good planted with grasses, especially C. Lucifer with the taller grasses, illustrated left with Stipa grass.
+Crocosmia look good planted with grasses, especially C. Lucifer with the taller grasses, illustrated above right with Stipa grass.

 Good varieties of Crocosmia to grow